Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 **execute**

-Script API can utilize new execute syntax to run commands with lots of if/unless conditions for simplicity or performance.
+-   Script API can utilize new execute syntax to run commands with lots of if/unless conditions for simplicity or performance.

-`/execute` can be used to trigger the `/loot` command, as `runCommandAsync` cannot access vanilla loot tables directly.

 **Minecraft functions**